Comfy-Org/comfy-cli/README.md

 ## Support

-If you encounter any issues or have questions about comfy-cli, please [open an issue](https://github.com/comfy-cli/issues) on our GitHub repository.
+If you encounter any issues or have questions about comfy-cli, please [open an issue](https://github.com/comfy-cli/issues) on our GitHub repository or contact us on [Discord](https://discord.gg/comfycontrib).
 We'll be happy to assist you!

 Happy diffusing with ComfyUI and comfy-cli! 🎉